 "I don't know."**They had to open it.

-To seal this Hell away forever they had to give it free reign, open the mouth of hell wide enough to see it’s fangs, and the awakening of the Hellmouth was something Buffy had felt halfway across the globe.
+To seal this Hell away forever they had to give it free reign, open the mouth of hell wide enough to see it’s fangs, and the awakening of a Hellmouth was something Buffy had felt halfway across the globe.

 “Need a hand?”